 tablets must be swallowed whole, and not broken, chewed or crushed.
 The administration of broken, chewed, or crushed Longtec

 tablets leads to a rapid release and absorption of a potentially fatal dose of oxycodone (see Section 4.9).

 Concomitant use of alcohol and Longtec

 ; concomitant use should be avoided.

-Abuse of the tablets by parenteral administration can be expected to result in other serious adverse events, such as local tissue necrosis, infection, pulmonary granulomas, increased risk of endocarditis, and valvular heart injury, which may be fatal.
+Abuse of the oral dosage forms by parenteral administration can be expected to result in other serious adverse events, such as local tissue necrosis, infection, pulmonary granulomas, increased risk of endocarditis, and valvular heart injury, which may be fatal.